-Formally, the Sapir-Whorf thesis holds that people see and understand the world through the cultural lens of language.
-In the decades since Sapir and Whorf published their work, however, scholars have taken issue with this proposition.
-Current thinking is that although we do fashion reality out of our symbols, evidence does not support the notion that language determines reality in the way Sapir and Whorf claimed.
+So how does language affect our reality?
+Current thinking is that although we do fashion reality out of our symbols, evidence supports the claim that language does not determine reality in the way Sapir and Whorf claimed.
 For example, we know that children understand the idea of "family" long before they learn that word; similarly, adults can imagine new ideas or things before devising a name for them (Kay & Kempton, 1984; Pinker, 1994).